respeaker/get_started_with_respeaker/ReSpeakerPythonAPI.md

 	**def wakeup(self, keyword=None):**

-	`detect` and `wakeup` is used to wake up ReSpeaker when the keyword is detected.
+	`detect` and `wakeup` are used to wake up ReSpeaker when the keyword is detected.

 	- **Parameters:**